 Anecdotally, this results in users experiencing (probably reasonable, based on the information they are given, since it looks like they only need to wait for the device to reboot) impatience and they pull the power while packages are being installed after the reboot.
 This will almost certainly result in a "bricked" device and the upgrade process is blamed as the cause.

 - Presenting language that more accurately reflects reality in the Web GUI.

 - Perhaps suggesting they watch the console to determine when the upgrade is actually completed.

 - Provide a way for the inside interface to pick up the upgrade process log via the web browser before it is actually completed.
 This is probably a pretty big ask.

-#2 Updated by Jordan Greene 6 months ago
+Updated by Jordan Greene about 1 year ago

 The message "System is going to be upgraded.
 Rebooting in 10 seconds" appears in the verbose console output portion of the GUI but above that on the update page, more prominently displayed is still "System update successfully completed." see attached